auth0/auth0.js/README.md

   });
 });
 ```
-> This endpoint is at a `beta` stage since APIv2 (used by this method) is still in `beta` development.
-> You can generate the `apiToken` from [here](https://auth0.com/docs/apiv2).
-Please, notice it has to have `user:create` as the scope.

-Then when you receive the code submit the login with the `.loginWithResourceOwner()` method like this:
+Once you receive the code you can follow by using `.loginWithResourceOwner()` to login

 ```
 //submit the passcode